-Hitting the commercial country field towards the tail end of a particularly dismal decade, Texan-born Holly Dunn was, in stylistic terms, something of a breath of fresh air.
+Hitting the commercial country field towards the tail end of a particularly dismal decade, Texan-born Holly Dunn (1957-2016) was, in stylistic terms, something of a breath of fresh air.
 Her production sounded glossy, but the musical core was fairly traditional.
-The thing is, though, I can't say I really care much for her voice.
+The thing is, though, I can't say I really cared much for her voice.
 It's not icky or fake-soul or anything like that; it just doesn't do much for me.
 And, well, if I'm really honest with myself, I have to admit that her approach is too poppy for me - I can't really connect emotionally to the material.
-Still, for your consideration, here's a major female star of late-'80s "young country" era...
+Still, for your consideration, here's a major female star of late-'80s "young country" era, a gal who wrote a lot of her own material and helped produce her own albums...

 Holly Dunn "Milestones: Greatest Hits" (Warner Brothers, 1991)